senjuns/senjuns/README.md

 # senjuns

 This is a monorepo.
-The idea of a monorepo is to have all code related modules, documentation and so on next to each other.
-That allows to reduce the overhead when managing multiple repos.
+The idea of a monorepo is to have all code-related modules, documentation and so on next to each other.
+That allows reducing the overhead when managing multiple repos.
 Please read the best practices when working in the repo.

 [BEST_PRACTICES](wiki/BEST_PRACTICES.md)